mojaloop/helm/mojaloop-iam/docs/permission-model.md

 Keto has no objectless tuple.
 Every stored edge and every check is `(namespace, object, relation, subject)`, so an operation about nothing in particular still has to name an object.
-Three shapes cover every case, fixed platform-wide because they live in stored tuples:
+Three shapes cover every case, fixed platform-wide because they live in stored tuples.
+A resource is spelled by its **resource name** — the deployment's one name for the real thing, however each service's paths spell it — so the same grant answers every service's check about it:

 ```
-widgets/w7        one resource
+Widget/w7         one resource
-widgets/__all__   every resource of that type, present and future
+Widget/__all__    every resource of that name, present and future
 __self__          the service itself
 ```

 ```
-example:widgets/w7#getWidgetCa@Role:auditor#members
+example:Widget/w7#getWidgetCa@Role:auditor#members
     role auditor may call getWidgetCa, on widget w7

 example:__self__#getWidgets@Role:hub-operator#members